agence-webup/pliz/README.md

 * build the project: build images, start containers and execute tasks like `npm install` or `gulp`.
 * start/stop the project
 * execute some tasks
-* backup/restore a running project
+* backup/restore a running project (database & files)

 Pliz makes some assumptions: